The Wile E. Coyote Affect

 About Coach Gary

 I competed in the 1988 Olympics in Seoul representing Canada and coached in the 2000 and 2004 Olympics for Great Britain.
 I have a degree in History and a minor degree in Psychology from University of Calgary.
 I have travelled extensively and have been very lucky to see so much of the world while representing Canada and Great Britain at swimming competitions.
 I am very proud of the fact that I coached a swimmer to become number one in the world in the fastest swimming race in 2002.
 I pride myself in my ability to find new and interesting ways to teach swimming.
 I am an accomplished artist specialising in sculpture, I have another blog called 'swimmingart' where I publish some of my swimming drawings.
 I have three young children; all boys.
 I have recently taken up painting and yoga....but not at the same time.
-You can see my new paintings at: https://www.artgallery.co.uk/artist/gary_Vandermeulen
+All of my writing is AI free.
+I make my own errors and am happy to do that.
+I am not perfect because being human is not perfect.
+You can see my carving work at: https://wwwoodart.wordpress.com/2024/03/18/wood-spirit-walking-stick/ And my paintings and drawings at: https://swimmingart.wordpress.com

 This entry was posted in General Knowledge on swimming and tagged , , , , , , , , , , , , , , , , .
 Bookmark the permalink.